M35 series 2½-ton 6×6 cargo truck: M35A3

 From 1994 until 2006, the M35A3 variant was introduced as part of Extended Service Program.
 Usually, A3 vehicles have a Caterpillar 3116 Diesel engine and had their manual transmissions replaced with Allison 1545 4-speed automatic transmissions, as well as receiving numerous other improvements with a redesigned frontal appearance.
 No new A3 manual transmission vehicles were produced, all vehicles being upgraded from previous configurations during the rebuild process.
 The exception is some M109A3 shop vans.
 A small number of M109A3s were upgraded to A4 specifications using the M35A3 upgrade parts and procedures.
 As-built original Pre A2s are gasoline-powered, A1s use the LDS 427-2 multifuel engine, A2s use the LD/LDT 465-1c multifuel engine, and A3s use the Caterpillar diesel.
 It is common, however, to find rebuilds of former gas-powered REO and Studebaker models having A1 and A2 multifuel configurations.
 The original contract for the M35 - Service Life Extension Program was competitive.
 The last two companies to send vehicles to Aberdeen Proving Ground were AM General, South Bend, IN and Cummins Military Systems, Augusta, GA (AMG was awarded third quarter of 1993).

 Brakes

-Brake system is air-assisted-hydraulic six-wheel drum brakes with a driveline parking brake, although gladhands exist on the rear of the vehicle for connection to trailers with full air service and emergency brakes.
+The brake system is air-assisted-hydraulic six-wheel drum brakes with a driveline parking brake, although gladhands exist on the rear of the vehicle for connection to trailers with full air service and emergency brakes.
 Braking performance of the truck is similar to other power drum brake vehicles of this size.
 Each drum was designed with maximum efficiency in mind, and individual drums can dissipate up to 12 kW of braking heat.
 Due to this brake system and GVWR under 26001 lb, the M35 can be driven without a commercial driver's license in most states.